-“Our Roasted Plum French Toast is very popular on the breakfast menu, served with vegan yogurt and vegan honey,” says James Jude, General Manager.
+“Our Roasted Plum French Toast is very popular on the breakfast menu, served with vegan yoghurt and vegan honey,” says James Jude, General Manager.
 It also offers a vegan ‘Full English’ breakfast, rice pudding made with plant milk, and a butter-free tart tatin.

 Vegan cuisine and cocktails

 The luxury Four Seasons Hotel Hong Kong tapped into the plant-based trend several years ago, and quickly found that by offering interesting plant-based choices revenue increased.
 Instead of going off-site, more guests now choose to eat at the hotel.